pmdjdias/ua_infovis/Three.js/Lesson_02/README.md

 # Transformations (rotations)
 Create an object that represents a coordinate system using three red, green, and blue cylinders (CylinderGeometry) for each axis.
 The three cylinders must belong to a single object named axis.
 Add this object to the previous scene and replace the spheres with cylinders with radius 0.5 and height 0.2.
+You may also see the axisHelper geometry as an alternative for visualization of the axes.

 ![paralelepípedo2](./paralelepípedo2.png)